 Neuromuscular Therapy (NMT) is a highly effective treatment for the elimination of pain.
 It is specific targeted treatment based on a client’s history.
 The therapist looks at the body as a whole to find the underlying imbalances and then specifically works on the affected soft tissue areas to determine if the muscles are harbouring trigger points or have nerve impingement possibilities.
 When the affected muscles are located, cross fibre friction and acupressure techniques are used to release trigger points and break up adhesions, which in-turn decreases pain.

 Utilising specific massage therapy, flexibility stretching, and at home care can eliminate the causes of most neuromuscular pain patterns.
-This specific and scientific approach to muscular pain relief Numbered slots are arranged around a wheel. will help to bring about balance between the musculoskeletal system and the nervous system.
+This specific and scientific approach to muscular pain relief will help to bring about balance between the musculoskeletal system and the nervous system.
 NMT also enhances the function of joints, muscles and your biomechanics (movement).
 It can be part of a comprehensive program, complementing all other health care modalities.